austinche/sidejob/README.md

 The easiest way to set the redis location is via the environment variable REDIS_URL, e.g. redis://redis.myhost.com:6379/4

-The keys used by Sidekiq (Resque compatible):
+The keys used by Sidekiq:
 * queues - Set containing all queue names
 * queue:<queue> - List containing jobs to be run (new jobs pushed on left) on the given queue ** A sidekiq job is encoded as json and contains at minimum: queue, retry, class, jid, args